 The Bring Food Home conference was born in 2010, and has now had 3 successful conferences that followed in 2011, 2013 and the 2015 (check out the archives to see more information on past Bring Food Home conferences).
 The conference held in 2015 was attended by over 250 individuals including farmers, academics, municipal staff, and anti-poverty activists and featured over 35 workshops and presentations on rebuilding the food system through sector-specific initiatives.
 Building on the incredible success of previous conferences, the 2017 conference promises to, once again, bring hundreds of people together for celebration, collaboration, and innovation.

 The three-day conference will be in collaboration with the Eastern Ontario Local Food conference and local hosts Just Food.
-The conference will include inspiring speakers, local tours, engaging panels, hands-on workshops, and action-planning sessions in addition to networking opportunities and a Feast of Local Flavours.
+The conference will include inspiring speakers, local tours, engaging panels, hands-on workshops, and action-planning collaboration sessions in addition to networking opportunities.
 Bring Food Home offers a forum to share experience and expertise, build the capacity and cohesiveness of Ontario’s local food network, and plan and coordinate actions that will direct us in building a better food system in Ontario and beyond.

 Upstream Collaboration, the 2017 conference theme will acknowledge the work and innovation being done in local food systems in Ontario.
 This theme recognizes our collective need to bring together diverse sectors to generate action on food and farm issues, as well as the need to ask and answer tough questions about these issues.
 We will collaborate as an Ontario community to work on issues and grow stronger together.
 From food policy and food access to business support and the environment, the 2017 program will cover a diverse range of topics and make space for new and ongoing conversations.
 Over the three days, we will break down barriers, forge new alliances and support each other in working together for a better future.